 As with all wrap-around supports, the Indigenous Wellness supports are client-centred.
 They include activities such as attending community events (e.g. the Red Dress Day walk), hosting workshops (e.g. drum making), and organizing events (e.g. a youth celebration on Indigenous People’s Day).

-Most importantly, the Indigenous Wellness Worker connects one-on-one with interested Indigenous youth to provide direct and understanding support of their needs.
-This can vary from support applying for Status, chatting over coffee, or accompanying a youth to a meeting or appointment.
+Most importantly, the Indigenous Wellness Advocates connect one-on-one with Indigenous youth to provide direct and understanding support of their needs.
+This support can vary from support applying for Status or other government designation, chatting over coffee, going shopping, or accompanying a youth to a meeting or appointment.

 To learn more about the ongoing impacts of colonization and racism that result in disproportionate numbers of Indigenous youth experiencing homelessness, visit Definition of Indigenous Homelessness.